Applies to Graduate Assistants/Graduate Research Assistants (revised 10/2012)

 - Graduate students requesting maternity/paternity leave (including for adoption) are required to get appropriate approval from the Dean for Graduate Studies or their designee.
 Maternity/Paternity leave and other forms of personal leave may require the suspension of the stipend and must be discussed with the mentor before meeting with the Graduate Dean's Office.
 (A reasonable expectation for maternity leave, supported by the Graduate Council, would be to arrange 8 weeks of leave as is common in most Universities and suggested at UNL.
 Continued stipend support is generally provided during this period with the expectation that the student will devote a portion of her time toward completing reading, writing, data analysis or other activities that can be accomplished without being present on campus.)

-- If any member of the UNMC community has concerns about adherence to the Code of Conduct, they may contact the Human Resources Department, the Chief Student Affairs Officer, the Compliance Officer, the UNMC Ombudsman’s office, or the UNMC Compliance Hot Line at 1-866-568-5430.
+- If any member of the UNMC community has concerns about adherence to the Code of Conduct, they may contact the Human Resources Department, the Assistant Vice Chancellor for Student Success, the Compliance Officer, the UNMC Ombudsman’s office, or the UNMC Compliance Hot Line at 1-866-568-5430.
 Reports to the Compliance Hotline may be made anonymously.